 Comparisons of simulated surface methane DMF to NOAA-GMD observations are also conducted at individual sites shown in Figure S4 in the supplement.
 S0Aopt and S0Wopt simulations predict very similar methane DMF.
 Both simulations tend to be biased low over Southern Hemisphere sites, but the underpredictions decrease northward.
-The simulations are moderately high biased (with RMSEs up to ~ 40 ppb) occur over tropical regions (e.g., POCS15, POCS10, SMO, POCS05, POCN00, CHR, and POCN05).
+The simulations are moderately high biased (with RMSEs up to ~ 40 ppb) over tropical regions (e.g., POCS15, POCS10, SMO, POCS05, POCN00, CHR, and POCN05).
 These sites are mainly remote sites and surface methane DMF represents background methane levels.
-However, the model predicts surface methane DMF relatively well at ASC site (i.e., Ascension Island, 8oS, 14.4oW, 85 m), which is also a remote site.
-The altitude of ASC site is much higher than other remote sites.
-This indicate that the model tends to overpredict background methane DMF at surface but is able to capture the background methane at higher level.
-Moderate overpredictions also occur at SEY site (i.e., Mahe Island, 4.7oS, 55.5oE), where could be affected by airmasses from polluted areas over tropics and Northern Hemisphere.
-Over middle and high Northern Hemisphere, both S0Aopt and S0Wopt relatively well predict surface methane DMF at most of the sites, except at KEY (Key Biscayne, 25.7oN, 80.2oW), TAP (Tae-ahn Peninsula, 36.7oN, 126.1oW), LEF (Park Falls, 45.9oN, 113.7oW), and MHD (Mace Head, 53.3oN, 9.9oW) sites.
+However, the model predicts surface methane DMF relatively well at ASC (i.e., Ascension Island, 8oS, 14.4oW, 85 m), which is also a remote site.
+The altitude of ASC is much higher than other remote sites.
+This indicates that the model tends to overpredict background methane DMF at the surface but is able to capture background methane at higher levels.
+Moderate overpredictions also occur at SEY (i.e., Mahe Island, 4.7oS, 55.5oE), which could be affected by airmasses from polluted areas over the tropics and Northern Hemisphere.
+Over middle and high Northern Hemisphere, both S0Aopt and S0Wopt relatively well predict surface methane DMF at most of the sites, except at KEY (Key Biscayne, 25.7oN, 80.2oW), TAP (Tae-ahn Peninsula, 36.7oN, 126.1oW), LEF (Park Falls, 45.9oN, 113.7oW), and MHD (Mace Head, 53.3oN, 9.9oW).
 KEY and MHD are remote sites, whereas TAP and LEF are affected largely by local sources and model transport.
 The overpredictions could be in part due to the uncertainties in representing local emissions.
-On the other hand, both S0Wopt and S0Aopt are able to capture the monthly variation at most of the sites except at LEF site, where R is 0.4 for S0Wopt and 0.5 for S0Aopt, respectively.
+On the other hand, both S0Wopt and S0Aopt are able to capture the monthly variation at most of the sites except at LEF, where R is 0.4 for S0Wopt and 0.5 for S0Aopt, respectively.
 In general, both S0Wopt and S0Aopt are able to reproduce the surface methane DMF and capture the trend at most sites (e.g., with R greater than 0.5 at 98% of total sites and with RMSE less than 30 ppb at 74% of total sites).

-Unlike evaluation of global mean surface methane DMF, which is based on the observations derived from a number of sites representing well-mixed MBL, the evaluation of global mean column-averaged methane DMF against satellite retrievals mainly covers continents, considering the impacts from polluted areas and the contributions from troposphere and stratosphere.
+Unlike evaluation of global mean surface methane DMF, which is based on the observations derived from a number of sites representing the well-mixed MBL, the evaluation of global mean column-averaged methane DMF against satellite retrievals mainly covers continents, considering the impacts from polluted areas and the contributions from troposphere and stratosphere.
 The comparisons of simulated monthly mean column-averaged methane DMF to satellite retrievals (e.g., SCIAMACHY and GOSAT) are shown in Figure 6.
 The averaging kernels of SCIAMACHY and GOSAT are individually applied to the model to calculate column-averaged methane abundances.
 Both simulations are able to capture the monthly variation of methane with R greater than 0.9, but underestimate column-averaged methane, with RMSE of about 21 ppb and 29 ppb when compared to SCIAMACHY and GOSAT retrievals, respectively.
 The biases increase poleward in both SCIAMACHY and GOSAT comparisons; large uncertainty exists in the satellite retrievals over high latitudes (e.g., > 70o) due to high solar zenith angles and potential high cloud cover over.
 The underpredictions are mainly due to the uncertainties in the methane predictions in middle/upper troposphere and stratosphere (as shown in Figure 3).
 The differences in the column-averaged methane abundances between satellite retrievals and model simulations are within 2% over most regions except Polar regions where there are large uncertainties in the satellite retrievals.
 Both simulations are also able to capture the latitudinal distribution of the column-averaged methane DMF with R close to 1.

 3.2 Global methane budget